LaputanMachines/beautiful-nanaimo/_posts/2024-05-11-nanaimo-residents-keep-dying-on-our-roads.md

 The average weight of a Ford F150, the most popular vehicle in Canada by sales for the last few years[^2], is around 5000 pounds (note: most pickup trucks on the market in 2024 actually weigh more on average than a standard Ford F150).
 The average weight of a Toyota Corolla is around 2500 pounds.
 As of 2022, 23% of new vehicles on the market were classified as pickup trucks[^3] and the evidence is very clear: these types of vehicles - which are only getting larger and more popular -  are statistically more likely to kill anyone who’s unfortunate enough to be hit by them.
 What’s more distressing is that modern pickup trucks, like the Ford F250, have view distances of about 28 feet–this means that someone sitting in the driver’s seat can’t see anything on the ground unless it’s at least 28 feet ahead of them.
 For context, the view distance  of a Ford Fiesta is roughly 13 feet.

 ![]({{site.baseurl}}/images/posts/2024-05-11-nanaimo-residents-keep-dying-on-our-roads/f150-view-distance.png){:loading="lazy"}
+*View Distance Of A Typical Ford F250 Super Duty, A Totally Normal Vehicle That Anyone Can Buy (Myles Russell)*

 This means that drivers of modern pickup trucks both have both worse visibility and a higher likelihood to kill anyone they collide with.
 This is a recipe for disaster.
 While our numbers are pegged to pickup trucks, the fact of the matter is that heavier SUVs are just as much to blame as large trucks.